-Prior to helping found the program, Hartman worked as mental illness rehabilitation instructor with special needs communities, served as a therapeutic counselor and coordinated volunteers from the Hartman Institute who helped asylum seekers.
+Prior to helping found the program, Hartman worked as a mental illness rehabilitation instructor with special needs communities, served as a therapeutic counselor and coordinated volunteers from the Hartman Institute who helped asylum seekers.

 Hartman holds a master’s degree in Community Social Work from the Hebrew University of Jerusalem.
 He has a BA in psychology from IDC Herzliya.